awesomemotive/wp101plugin/readme.txt

 === WP101 ===
-Contributors: shawndh, markjaquith, mordauk, wpsmith, JustinSainton
+Contributors: shawndh, markjaquith, mordauk, JustinSainton, wpsmith
 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
-Tested up to: 3.9
+Tested up to: 4.0
 Stable tag: 2.1.1

 Delivers a complete set of WordPress tutorial videos directly within the dashboard.
 Choose which videos to show, or add your own!